 UN-Habitat has made progress in implementing resolution 1/5, through normative work, capacity building, advocacy, technical assistance and partnerships.

-Over 58 case studies from 60 countries have been published across three compendiums, in addition to diverse knowledge products and seven newsletter editions, disseminating knowledge globally.
+Over 70 case studies from 65 countries have been published across four compendiums (fifth compendium comprising 11 casestudies under finalisation), in addition diverse knowledge products including nine newsletter editions disseminate knowledge globally.
 (OP1, 3, 4)

-Advocacy efforts include three International Forums on URL co-organized with partners bringing together over 600 participants and contributions to global platforms like the G20 and UN Food Systems Summit, as well as the UNCCD 16th COP meeting in Riyadh in December.
+Advocacy efforts include four International Forums on urban rural linkages co-organized with partners bringing together over 720 participants and contributions made on normative issues to global platforms such as G20, Committee for World Food Security (CFS), UN Food Systems Summit, United Nations Convention to Combat Desertification (UNCCD) COPs.
 (OP3, 4)

-Partnerships with UN agencies, international and local organizations and diverse academic institutions have strengthened collaboration, resulting in the establishment of the African Center for Urban-Rural Linkages in Africa at University of Nairobi, Kenya.
-(OP1, 3, 4, 5)
+Partnerships with UN agencies, international and local organizations and diverse academic institutions have strengthened collaboration, resulting in the establishment of the Center for Urban-Rural Linkages in Africa at University of Nairobi, Kenya.
+Training programme for urban and rural regeneration at Shanghai University is under conceptualization (OP1, 3, 4, 5)